keentux/unified-kernel-image-tool/README.md

 ### b) create

+> Needs `ukify` tool

-Generate PCR keys and use them to create an UKI using the systemd tool 'ukify'.
+Generate PCR keys and use them to create an UKI.

 ```bash
 USAGE: ukit create [OPTIONS]